-- Require the learner to withdraw all or part of their assessment work and re-submit with the issue addressed. - Require the learner to withdraw all or part of the work and submit new work to replace it. - Require the learner to withdraw all or part of the work and accept a mark of zero or a fail grade for the section(s) withdrawn. - Award the learner a mark of zero or a fail grade for the section(s) affected by the malpractice. - Award the learner a mark of zero or a fail grade for the whole assessment. - In the case of very serious malpractice further sanctions up to requiring the learner to withdraw from the college may be applied.
+- Require the learner to withdraw all or part of their assessment work and re-submit with the issue addressed. - Require the learner to withdraw all or part of the work and submit new work to replace it. - Require the learner to withdraw all or part of the work and accept a mark of zero or a fail grade for the section(s) withdrawn. - Award the learner a mark of zero or a fail grade for the section(s) affected by the malpractice. - Award the learner a mark of zero or a fail grade for the whole assessment. - In the case of very serious malpractice, the learner maybe required to withdraw from college.